President: Di Hu

 Computing Rep: Maurice Casey

 I’m Maurice, but you may be more familiar with my 2005-2011 online alias Muggwoffin, under which I stormed to second place in the all-Ireland Tom Clancy’s Rainbow Six Vegas championships.
 As IT officer, I harangue people on twitter to answer my weekly MCR #QuestionOfTheWeek and shout obscenities at the MCR printer for failing to work.
 I am originally from Ireland (and by God will I let you know it).
 As such, my role as MCR IT rep involves a delicate balancing act between the futuristic implications of modern technology and the bog-borne heritage of my humble peasant people.
-In my free time, I read books, go running (I’m up to 5k!) and conspire to hasten the collapse of capitalism.
+In my free time, I read books, go running and conspire to hasten the collapse of capitalism.

 Sports Rep: Rob Quinlan